jingweimo/academic-kickstart/content/publication/journal-articles/Infield2019a/index.md

 system throughputs of 7.5, 9.0, and 10.5 fruit s-1, while 100% of sorted apples were
 graded Extra Fancy and 55% or higher of the apples incurred no bruising damage at all after grading and sorting.
-The developed infield grading and sorting system is compact and robust in performance, and it can meet commercial infield sorting needs.
+The developed infield grading and sorting system is compact and robust in performance, and it can meet commercial infield sorting needs."

 # links:
 url_pdf: